Steak Au Poivre

 This post may contain affiliate links.
 Read my full disclosure policy.

-Master the art of cooking classic French steak au poivre—a pan-seared filet mignon coated in crunchy peppercorns and napped in a rich Cognac sauce.
-It’s très délicieux and a total showstopper!
+Master the art of steak au poivre—pan-seared filet mignon coated in cracked peppercorns, finished with a rich Cognac sauce.

-When I was twenty years old, I signed up to work as a summer au pair in Paris.
-I went there believing I’d be visiting museums and lingering in Parisian cafés as the children scampered about me in adorable berets, always ready and willing to take a nap when I needed a break.
+When I was twenty years old, I signed up to work as an au pair in Paris.
+I went there believing I’d be visiting museums and lingering in Parisian cafés as the children scampered about me in adorable berets.
 HA!
-I still laugh about that to this day.
-Instead, I was taking care of three mischievous little boys—and a puppy—running errands, and ironing children’s clothes for hours on end.
+The reality was far less glamorous: I spent my days chasing three mischievous little boys, wrangling a puppy, and ironing tiny clothes for hours.

 But the job did have one special thing going for it: my host mother, Valérie, was a wonderful cook.
-When I think of her today, I still picture her standing at the kitchen table, crushing peppercorns with the back of a frying pan for her steak au poivre—a beef tenderloin fillet with a crunchy peppercorn crust, napped with a rich Cognac sauce.
+When I think of her today, I still picture her standing at the kitchen table, crushing peppercorns with the back of a frying pan for her signature dish, steak au poivre—beef tenderloin fillet with a crunchy peppercorn crust and a rich Cognac sauce.
+Though I learned to make the dish working in a French restaurant, this steak au poivre recipe always brings me back to Valérie’s kitchen.

-“I made this for my husband on Valentine’s day and he said it was one of the best things I have ever cooked.
-Thank you!”
+“I made this for my husband on Valentine’s day and he said it was one of the best things I have ever cooked.”

 What You’ll Need To Make Steak au Poivre

-- Whole peppercorns: Cracked by hand, they create the signature spicy crust that defines the dish.
+- Whole peppercorns: Cracked by hand, black peppercorns create the bold, spicy crust that defines the dish.
+For a twist, you can also add green peppercorns, which are milder.

 - Shallots: Their mild, sweet onion flavor adds a layer of complexity to the sauce without overwhelming the taste of the steak.

-- Heavy cream: The key to the sauce’s creamy texture, it balances the heat of the peppercorns and enriches the overall dish.
+- Heavy cream: The key to the au poivre sauce’s creamy texture, it balances the heat of the peppercorns and enriches the flavor.

 - Dijon mustard: Adds tanginess and depth to the sauce.